 My personal choice is to have the camera mounted on the right side of my motorbike helmet.

-The best way to do this was to modify the waterproof housing and to stick the camera with some heavy-duty Velcro onto a GoPro mount what I also a knocked into place.
+The best way to do this was to modify the waterproof housing and to stick the camera with some heavy-duty Velcro onto a GoPro mount which I also knocked into place.
 As I said before If you can't buy it ...make it.

-All necessary cable runs inside the Helmet and are out of the way tucked under the foam lining.
+All necessary cable runs inside the Helmet and is out of the way tucked under the foam lining.

 Apparently, drilling holes into the waterproof housing make the camera somewhat not waterproof anymore but even driving in the rain for hours was not an issue.